Virtual Cockpit

 2. Open your Downloads folder and tap the APK file.

-3. If prompted, allow installation from unknown sources.
+3. If prompted, allow installation from this source.

 4. Let Google Play Protect scan the file.